 While your kitty may be sleeping more, you’ve probably also noticed them eating more too.
-Whether they are an outdoor or indoor cat, the colder months require more nutrition because your cat is now burning more calories.
+Whether they are an outdoor or indoor cat, the colder months require more nutrition because they’re now burning more calories to keep themselves warm.

-You could try choosing between larger portions or more frequent feedings, rather than just having a bowl of food always available, because free feeding can lead to your cat eating out of boredom and possible weight gain.
+You could try choosing between larger portions or more frequent feedings, instead of having a bowl of food always available, as free feeding can lead to your cat eating out of boredom and possibly lead to weight gain.

-Don’t forget to make clean water readily accessible indoors if your outdoor bowls keep freezing.
+Don’t forget to make sure clean water is readily accessible indoors, especially if your outdoor bowls keep freezing.

-Your cat may be eating more, but they’re still intolerant to festive flowers like poinsettias and lilies.
-Around the holiday season, you should keep them away from Christmas trees and tinsel so they don’t become ill and require a trip to the vet.
+Your cat may be eating more, but they’re still intolerant to festive flowers like poinsettias and lilies, therefore during the holiday season, you should keep them away from Christmas trees and tinsel to avoid them becoming ill and requiring a trip to the vet.